Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/accounts.md

 - Is bound to an [address](/cvm/data-types/address)
 - Is attached to a public key (which can be replaced)
-- Can execute transactions, any arbitrary code (signed by the private key), provided it has enough funds to cover fees
+- Can execute transactions, any arbitrary code (signed by the private key), provided it has enough funds to cover executing fees
 - Can persist values in the [decentralized database via its environment](/cvm/definitions)
 - Can use [callable functions](/cvm/callable-functions) (special functions defined in other accounts)